mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 1. **Create tracking and mirror URLs**: if the domain is email.example.com, the tracking/mirror domain will be data.email.example.com.
 It is secured by installing the SSL certificate.

-1. **Provision CDN CloudFront**: if CDN is not setup already, Adobe provisions it for the imsorg.
+1. **Provision CDN CloudFront**: if CDN is not setup already, Adobe provisions it for the your organization's ID.

 1. **Create CDN domain**: if the domain is email.example.com, the CDN domain will be cdn.email.example.com.